Glossary of terms used in CalSTRS Retirement Progress Report.

 A CalSTRS randomly generated number used to identify members.
 CalSTRS uses this number instead of your Social Security number for security and privacy.
 Your Client ID is listed on page 1 of your Retirement Progress Report.

 Specific employment activities such as teaching, vocational or guidance counseling, mentoring, services related to school curriculum and certain administrative duties performed for an employer in a position with certification qualifications authorized by the Commission on Teacher Credentialing or under minimum standards adopted by the Board of Governors of the California Community Colleges, or under the provisions of an approved charter for a charter school eligible to receive a state apportionment.
 Includes service performed by school health professionals, school librarians, superintendents and others as defined in California Education Code section 22119.5.

 Current year excess service and enhancements

-You can only earn up to one year of service credit in a school year, so part of your and your employer’s contributions for compensation from your service that exceeds one full year of service credit is credited to your Defined Benefit Supplement account at the close of the school year—8% or 9% of your compensation are your member contributions and 8% of your compensation from your employer.
+You can only earn up to one year of service credit in a school year, so part of your and your employer’s contributions for compensation from your service that exceeds one full year of service credit is credited to your Defined Benefit Supplement account at the close of the school year—8% or 9% of your compensation are your member contributions, depending on your benefit structure, and 8% of your compensation from your employer.
 These contributions are not credited to the Defined Benefit Program.
 Any excess contributions above this amount are returned to your employer, who will return your portion to you.

 For CalSTRS 2% at 60 members, certain other limited-term payments are also credited to your Defined Benefit Supplement account.